ah5087/slack-bot/README.md

 ## Usage

-Once set up, the Slack Onboarding Bot will automatically send a welcome message to any new user who joins the workspace.
-Users can react to the message with specific emojis to be added to relevant channels.
-The bot will also provide important logistical information and announcements.
+Once set up, the bot will automatically send a welcome message to any new user who joins the workspace.
+Users can react to the message with specific emojis to be added to the respective channels.

-## Contributing

-We welcome contributions!
-Please fork the repository and submit a pull request with your changes.
-Ensure your code adheres to the existing style and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-## Contact

-If you have any questions or need further assistance, please contact [Alice Hou](mailto:ah5087@princeton.edu).